-Videocon d2h (VDTH) is a subsidiary of the group Videocon Industries Limited (VIDEOIND) and therefore does not match the precondition of a multiple listed company, but I obtained also this data to have a look such a case.
-Additionally data for VDTH are not available until 2015 VDTH was established.
+Videocon d2h (VDTH) is a subsidiary of the group Videocon Industries Limited (VIDEOIND) and therefore does not match the precondition of a multiple listed company, but I obtained also this data to have a look at such a case.
+Additionally, data for VDTH are not available until 2015 when VDTH was established.

 Data Gathering and Preprocessing